Ultimate-Mods/TE2UMM/README.md

 - [ ] Destroy environment cheat (eg the wall in front of you)
 - [x] Load any prisons (even DLCs u dont own)

+# Installation

+Download Assembly-CSharp.dll and replace it in your game files.

+⚠️ PUTTING THE ModMenu.cs IN THE FILES AND DRAWING IT IS NOT RECOMMENDED AS I MODIFIED SOME TE2 CLASSES ⚠️

 # Features

 ## Player Cheat